 Start with a rough sketch of your landscape design.
 Next, find out exactly what you need to make it possible.
-If you need recommendations, there are a number of sites where you can get ideas for producing your project.
+If you need recommendations, there are a number of websites where you can get ideas for creating your project.
 Specialty stores and some house improvement storage facilities have professionals on hand who can give you pointers.

 As soon as you‘ve done your homework, and know exactly what you need, you can begin spending, without worry of money wasters intruding.

 Purchase In Phases